-In this article, we’ll cover these 5 steps to a great nonprofit graphic design strategy:
+We’ll cover these five designer-approved steps to creating a great nonprofit graphic design strategy:

 - Establish Your Nonprofit’s Brand